THE INQUIRERS' CLASS

-No matter where you are on your journey, consider attending this series, facilitated by clergy, where we will explore together the basics of the Christian faith through the Episcopal lens.
-Whether you are new to Saint Mark’s, or just interested in sharing and learning, you are welcome.
+Wherever you are on your spiritual journey, consider attending this four-class series, facilitated by clergy and staff, where we explore the basics of the Christian faith through an Episcopal lens.
+Whether you are new to Saint Mark’s, or simply interested in sharing and learning more, you are welcome.

 Forms